 Washing your duvet can seem like a monumental chore.
+Can you even wash a feather duvet?
 Will that beast even fit in your washer and, if it does, will it take a month for it to actually dry?

 But chances are you invested a good amount of time and money choosing the right duvet, so why not make sure it stays clean and fresh so you can keep using it for years to come?

 But what about those times when a quick refresh just won't cut it?
-Rapinchuk says that the best bet is to follow the duvet's cleaning instructions on the label, though she herself sometimes goes rogue in favor of a DIY method.
+Rapinchuk says that the best bet is to follow the goose down duvet's washing instructions on the label, though she herself sometimes goes rogue in favor of a DIY method.

 "There have been times when I have disregarded the directions because it was more expensive to have something professionally laundered then it was to replace it," she said.
 "I took the chance and laundered it myself and saved the duvet for the cost of the water and detergent.
 Of course, launder at your own risk."